The Godfather of Black British Publishing Honoured with Blue Plaque!!!

 HELP US GO ALL THE WAY and make this unique initiative an everlasting legacy of personal stories and British history!

-The nurses monument is 7ft high by 7ft wide, made of blue, brown, and white granite; and will be unveiled on Monday 5 July, NHS Day, this year.
+The nurses monument is 7ft high by 7ft wide, made of blue, brown, and white granite; and will be unveiled on Friday 10 September 2021.
 The unveiling event is being planned in close collaboration with the Whittington Hospital and Islington Borough Council.

 Why Whittington Hospital?